cboyda/LighthouseLabs/Project-Tableau/README.md

 ## Challenges
 > Discuss challenges you faced in the project.

-X greatested challenge was trying to understand the overall goal of the question, without clarifying questions or a sample output this is just a guess.
-Normally I would assume the need to explore the data and find relationships of interest.
+X greatest challenge was trying to understand the overall goal of the question, without clarifying questions or a sample output this is just a guess.
+The role of the subject matter expert is key to understanding the data and matching their knowledge with the clients chart visual goals.

 ## Future Goals
 (what would you do if you had more time?)